PgcEdit

 commands and parameters of an already authored DVD structure.

-PgcEdit is also an excellent tool to learn how a DVD works, with his powerful Trace function.
+PgcEdit is also an excellent tool to learn how a DVD works, with its powerful Trace function.

 PgcEdit is free and open source (GPL license).